 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 100mm f2.8 Macro USM is the longer of the two lenses at 119mm.
 The Voigtlander 90mm F3.5 SL II with a length of 52mm, is 67mm shorter.
 Besides being longer, the Canon 100mm f2.8 Macro USM also has a larger diameter of 79mm compared to the Voigtlander 90mm F3.5 SL II's 63mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 90mm F3.5 SL II weighs 320g, which means it is 280g (46%) lighter than the Canon 100mm f2.8 Macro USM which has a weight of 600g.

 Lens Mounts